Cosmic PV Power Pvt. Ltd. Celebrates Its 5th Foundation Day With Grandeur And Announces Bold Future Plans - www.lokmattimes.com

 Cosmic PV Power Pvt.
 Ltd. Celebrates Its 5th Foundation Day With Grandeur And Announces Bold Future Plans

-PRNewswire Surat (Gujarat) [India], September 4: Cosmic PV Power Pvt.
+VMPL Surat (Gujarat) [India], September 9: Cosmic PV Power Pvt.
 Ltd., one of India's emerging names in the renewable ...

 The evening commenced with the ceremonial lamp lighting by the company's Directors, Mr. Shravan Gupta and Mr. Jenish Ghael, marking the beginning of an inspiring journey of growth, innovation, and commitment to sustainability.
 The gathering then stood in unison for the National Anthem, setting a patriotic tone for the celebration.

-Mr. Harish Valecha welcomed the guests and highlighted the purpose of the eventcelebrating the remarkable five-year journey of Cosmic PV Power in shaping a sustainable energy future.
+President Mr. Harish Valecha welcomed the guests and highlighted the purpose of the event- celebrating the remarkable five-year journey of Cosmic PV Power in shaping a sustainable energy future.

 Director Mr. Shravan Gupta, in his address, reflected on the company's humble beginnings and its strides towards becoming a strong player in the solar energy sector.
 He emphasized the values of innovation, teamwork, and dedication that have been instrumental in the company's progress.